igrishaev/deed/readme.md

     (deed/encode encoder z)))
 ~~~

-Since `encode` is a general function, it handles any value type.
-You don't
+Since `encode` is a general function, it handles any types.
+You don't bother if
-bother if `x` is a number, or a string, or a keyword, or a nested `SomeType`
+`x` is a number, or a string, or a keyword, or a nested `SomeType` instance.
-instance.

 ### Decode

-Now extend the decoding counterpart by adding implementation to the `-decode`
+Extend the decoding counterpart by adding implementation to the `-decode`
 multimethod:

 ~~~clojure